 These are the aspects of running your professional YouTube channel that an accountant and a lawyer on your team can handle for you.

 This video by NYU Law discussed copyright and similarity claims, giving music examples.
 It promptly received several copyright claims, which took weeks to resolve.

 How to Hire an Accountant and a Lawyer for Your Channel

-If you already have a manager – meaning a talent or business manager – they can handle lawyers and accountants for you.
+If you already have a talent or business manager – they can handle lawyers and accountants for you.
 In addition, they can also advise you about common issues YouTube creators and influencers have to face, such as sticking to YouTube’s and Google’s terms of service.

 Otherwise, you have to define what your exact legal and financial needs are.
 Are you planning to turn your YouTube brand into a company?
 Take on sponsorship contracts?
 Hire your own YouTube content creation team?

-A great way to begin is to ask around your YouTube network if anyone has recommendations they could share.
+A great way to begin is to ask around your YouTube network for recommendations they could share.
 Otherwise, hit Google, business listings, and platforms like FlexJobs or Upwork to assemble a list of candidates.
 Then, check their credentials and websites, as well as any reviews left by clients before reaching out in person.

 When it comes to lawyers, it’s crucial to look for someone with experience in your field.
-Online video creation is not a common line of business, and not all legal professionals have the right experience or specialization to handle it.
+Online video creation is still an unusual line of business, and not all legal professionals have the right experience or specialization to handle it.